furlat/Abstractions/Merged_Text-goap.md

 def source_node_comparison_and_walkable(source: Node, target: Node) -> bool:
     """Check if the source node is the same as or a neighbor of the target node and the target node is walkable.""" if target.blocks_movement.value:
-        print("Target is not walkable",target.position.value, target.blocks_movement.value)
         return False
-    target_in_neighbors = target in source.neighbors()
-    if not target_in_neighbors:
-        print("Target is not in neighbors", target.position.value)
-    if source.id == target.id:
-        print("Source is target", source.position.value)

     return target in source.neighbors() or source.id == target.id

 def target_walkable_comparison(source: GameEntity, target: GameEntity) -> bool: